docker/metadata-action/README.md

 ```

 Can create a regular expression for matching Git tag with a pattern and capturing group.
 Will be used on a
-[push tag event](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#push) but you can also use
+[push tag event](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#push) but, you can also use
 a custom value through `value` attribute.

 | Git tag                 | Pattern                       | Group   | Output                 |